-The MSP 34x0G family of single-chip Multistandard Sound Processors covers the sound processing of all analog TV-Standards worldwide, as well as the NICAM digital sound standards.
-The full TV sound processing, starting with analog sound IF signal-in, down to processed analog AF-out, is performed on a single chip.
-Figure 1-1 shows a simplified functional block diagram of the MSP 34x0G.
+The MSP 34x5G family of single-chip Multistandard Sound Processors covers the sound processing of all analog TV standards worldwide, as well as the NICAM digital sound standards.
+The full TV sound processing, starting with analog sound IF signal-in, down to processed analog AF-out, is performed in a single chip.
+Figure 1-1 shows a simplified functional block diagram of the MSP 34x5G.

-This new generation of TV sound processing ICs now includes versions for processing the multichannel television sound (MTS) signal conforming to the standard recommended by the Broadcast Television Systems Committee (BTSC).
+These TV sound processing ICs include versions for processing the multichannel television sound (MTS) signal conforming to the standard recommended by the Broadcast Television Systems Committee (BTSC).
 The DBX noise reduction, or alternatively, Micronas Noise Reduction (MNR) is performed alignment free.

-Other processed standards are the Japanese FM-FM multiplex standard (EIA-J) and the FM Stereo Radio standard.
+Other processed standards are the Japanese FM-FM multiplex standard (EIA-J) and the FM-Stereo-Radio standard.

-Current ICs have to perform adjustment procedures in order to achieve good stereo separation for BTSC and EIA-J. The MSP 34x0G has optimum stereo performance without any adjustments.
+Current ICs have to perform adjustment procedures in order to achieve good stereo separation for BTSC and

+EIA-J. The MSP 34x5G has optimum stereo performance without any adjustments.

 All MSP 34xxG versions are pin compatible to the MSP 34xxD.
 Only minor modifications are necessary to adapt a MSP 34xxD controlling software to the MSP 34xxG.
-The MSP 34x0G further simplifies controlling software.
+The MSP 34x5G further simplifies controlling software.
 Standard selection requires a single IC transmission only.